BushelScript/help/website/docs/ref/terms.md

 ### Identical terms

 Terms from different dictionaries that overlap in both name and ID are _identical terms_.
 Identical terms can be used interchangeably like synonyms, but unlike homonyms, they cause minimal confusion.
-However, they may not have the same dictionary.
+However, they might not have the same dictionary.

 ## [Raw form](grammar#term)